tongsquared/portfolio/Final_Project_Part1_ZihanLi.md

 Here is the link to the dataset:
 <a href="./test.csv">download</a> <br />
 <h4 class="h3">Method and Medium</h4><br/>
 I will use shorthand to create a story including some graphcis as well as some photos from news.
+I envision this shorthand website will include three sections. <br/>
+Section 1: A title page showing pictures of some shelter animals with a big heading "Compassion Over Passion" --- A subtitle page gives some statistics about shelter animals such as the growth of the count of shelter animals.
+Section 3: Graphics presenting their outcomes, factors affecting the outcomes.
+For instance: 40% of the shelter animals ended up being transferred to another owner or shelter.
+Age contributes significantly to the final outcome of the animal.
+Dogs have a higher chance to be adopted over cats.
+After introducing these statistics and visulizations to the audience, I wish to include some current policies protecting and helping shelter animals and places where shelter animals still need help on.
+Lastly, I will include a few ways where people can seek more related resources from, ways to help initiating more policies to help shelter animals or just to spread the awareness of "Aopting over Purchasing".